 Work it out

 So, here’s how the class works: D’Arcy creates a new routine each month.
 He teaches it in bite-size sections, adding new bits each week.
-This month they’re working on a number to “Work, Bitch,” by Britney Spears.
+This month they’re working on a routine set to “Work, Bitch,” by Britney Spears.

 “This little beginning part is the most complicated part of the whole thing,” says D’Arcy, as the lesson begins.
 Not only is the routine complicated, it also seems to be in code: “Face, face, face, shoulder, smooth skin, pom pom.”